 I slowed to match my pace to my new friends, Swati and Abhinav, who were walking with two of our guides.
 A few of the many dogs that would fall in to step throughout the next few days, ran along with us for a while.

 I was distracted from just how hot I was by the conversation, and nature.

-By far, the oddest thing I saw was a fairly large crab that came walking down the trail.
+By far, the oddest thing I saw was a fairly large crab that came crawling down the trail.
 We were in landlocked Nepal and not even near a river.
 How it got there was beyond all of us, and our Nepali guides said they’d never seen a crab before.
-It was certainly a much more welcome sight than the leopards and Bengal tigers I’d be regaled stories of encounters with.
+It was certainly a much more welcome sight than the leopards and Bengal tigers I’d be regaled stories of encounters with as we trekked on.

 I was so hot, I just wasn’t even really hungry.

-It continued to rain on us for the rest of the day’s trek, but it dropped the temperature at least 20 degrees.
+It continued to rain on us for the rest of the day’s trek, but it dropped the temperature by at least 20 degrees.
 Everyone else donned raincoats; I, meanwhile, let it soak me down and cool me off.
-It felt refreshing really.
+It felt refreshing, really.

 I had stashed my camera in the dry bag I’d smartly packed and then secured it inside my waterproof backpack and covered it with the rain cover.
 Unfortunately, my camera would spend a lot of time in that dry sack during the 4-day trek.

 Recommended tea house for lunch: Mountain View Lodge in Ramgai

 Recommended tea house for overnight stay: Laxmi Guest House in Tikhedhunga